Shaarkzy/Terminal/README.md

 3. For kali installation run setup as root: $ sudo ./setup.sh
 4. Program Folder must be in the home directory (~/Shell , /root/Shell)
 5. On Kali, it's advisable to run setup on Non root Terminal, Run: $ ./relink on Non root terminal if setup was run on Root Terminal and you wish to run shell command from Non root terminal.
-6. To start shell on Non root Terminal run: sudo shell.
+6. On kali, To start shell on Non root Terminal run: sudo shell.
+7. On kali, the program runs on root environment.
 ```

 **Features:**